emacadie/java-concurrency/README.md

 I will do stuff in Java, Groovy, Clojure, and maybe Scala.

 Many examples from  Programming Concurrency on the JVM by Venkat Subramaniam
-In Venkat's book: up to page 160
+In Venkat's book: up to page 168

+I seem to be spending a lot of time in this project and another project dealing with obsolete classes and packages and deprecated methods.
+In Akka.
+I thought Akka was stable?